Safer® Brand Japanese Beetle Trap Bags

-Insecticial Soap (Potassium Salts of Fatty Acids) & Pyrethrin - combined are the organic equivalant of a 1-2 knock down punch.
+Insecticial Soap (Potassium Salts of Fatty Acids) & Pyrethrin - combined are the organic equivalant of a one-two knockdown punch.
 Japanese Beetles, like other hard bodied insects, are tough bugs to kill.
 The soap will penetrate their shell enough to weaken and dehydrate the insect and allow the pyrethrin to absorb into the insect and do its job.

 Safer® Brand offers a variety of Japanese Beetle control products to help control and eliminate this garden pest and revive your plants.
 Please check out our Japanese Beetle control products for more details about how they work and how, when, where they should be applied.

 When is the Best Time to Use Japanese Beetle Control Products?